-03010111003

-Leasehold properties Over remaining lease periods

-Plant and equipment 3 to 7 years
+Leasehold properties Plant and equipment Motor vehicles Useful lives Over remaining lease periods 3 to 7 years 5 years

-Motor vehicles 5 years

 Depreciation is not provided on properties under construction and freehold land.
 Building on freehold land is depreciated over 30 years.

 The estimated useful lives, residual values and depreciation method are reviewed at each financial year end, with the effect of any changes in estimates accounted for on a prospective basis.